codeforkansascity/CodeAcross2015/Projects.md

 Several potential projects were identified, some of which may be feasible for class participation.
 The projects discussed were as follows:

-* The KMCO Dept. of Health’s Code for America Fellowship project – putting KCMO resident’s immunization records online.
+* The KMCO Dept. of Health’s Code for America Fellowship project – putting *KCMO resident’s immunization records online*.
 The general impetus for this project is to reduce the need for city residents to travel downtown and to stand in line in order to receive a copy of the record.
 While the general outline for the project exists, the Code for America fellows will not arrive until February, 2016 to begin the project.
 They will be in KCMO until roughly the end of March and then return to their respective home bases to work on the specific project outline.

   * Class project feasibility: